IBM/cloud-enterprise-examples/iac/08_cloud-services/README.md

 ibmcloud schematics workspace list          # Identify the WORKSPACE_ID ibmcloud schematics workspace output --id $WORKSPACE_ID --json

-curl "$(ibmcloud schematics workspace output --id $WORKSPACE_ID --json | jq -r '.[].output_values[].entrypoint.value')/movies/675"
+curl "$(ibmcloud schematics workspace output --id $WORKSPACE_ID --json | jq -r '.[].output_values[].entrypoint.value')/movies"
 ```

-In both cases, you should see the the same output variables, the JSON values of the movie "Kagemusha" identified by the ID `675` after executing the `curl` command.
+In both cases, you should see the the same output variables, a JSON array with all the movies and the JSON values of the first movie in the array, "Akira Kurosawa's Dreams", after executing the `curl` command.

+Optionally, you can access the database using MongoDB Compass.